grea09/color/doc/heart.md

 ::: {.definition name="Domain"} :::
 A domain is a triplet $\mathcal{D} = \langle E_\mathcal{D}, R, A_{\mathcal{D}} \rangle$ where:

 * $E_\mathcal{D}$ is the set of **domain entities**.
 * $R$ is the set of **relations** over $E_\mathcal{D}^n$.
 These relations are akin to n-ary predicates in first order logic.
 * $A_{\mathcal{D}}$ is the set of **operators** which are fully lifted *actions*.
 :::::::::::::::::::::::::::::::::::

-*Example*: The example domain in @lst:domain is inspired from the kitchen domain of @ramirez_probabilistic_2010.
+*Example*: The example domain in @lst:domain is inspired from the kitchen domain of Ramirez and Geffner [-@ramirez_probabilistic_2010].

 ~~~~ {#lst:domain}
 take(item) pre (taken(~), ?(item)); //?(item) is used to make item into a variable.